jpverkamp/blog/content/programming/programming-praxis/2012-08-23-two-more-random-exercises.md

  1926020867
 ```

 Pretty neat.
-Fortunately or not, this makes me want to implement a more heavyweight PRNG now, perhaps like the {{< wikipedia "Mersenne Twister" >}}.
+Fortunately or not, this makes me want to implement a more heavyweight PRNG now, perhaps like the [[wiki:Mersenne Twister]]().
 We'll see.

 If you'd like to download the full source code, you can do so here: <a href="https://github.com/jpverkamp/small-projects/blob/master/blog/two-more-random-exercises.ss">two more random exercises source</a>